como-usar-opencv-en-raspberry-pi

 How to Install OpenCV on Raspberry Pi

 To use OpenCV with Python on Raspberry Pi, we first need to install the library.
-There are several ways to do this, but the simplest and recommended option is to use the pip package system.
-We will cover the installation process step by step.
+There are several ways to do it, but the simplest and recommended option is to use the pip package system.
+Let’s cover the installation process step by step.

-Before installing any software, it is good practice to update the system.
+Before installing any software, it’s good practice to update the system.
 Run the following commands in the terminal:

-OpenCV requires several dependencies that we need to install first.
+OpenCV requires several dependencies that we must install first.
 Run the following command to install the necessary libraries:

 sudo apt install build-essential cmake git libgtk2.0-dev libavcodec-dev libavformat-dev libswscale-dev

 Now that we have all the dependencies, we can proceed to install OpenCV.
-First, we will install pip and numpy, which are necessary to handle Python packages and arrays:
+First, we’ll install pip and numpy, which are needed to handle Python packages and matrices:

 With pip installed, we can install OpenCV using the following command: